 Who Peju has worked with:

-Peju Oshin AFHEA is an Educator and Curator whose practice centres around the exploration of liminality, feelings and process through socially engaged practice and research.
-She currently works at Tate as an Assistant Curator, is an Associate Lecturer and Tutor on the MA Applied Imagination in the Creative Industries course at Central Saint Martins.
+Hi, I’m Peju an Educator and Curator whose practice centres around the exploration of liminality, feelings and process through socially engaged practice and research.
+I currently work at Tate as an Assistant Curator.
+I am an Associate Lecturer and have worked on the MA Applied Imagination in the Creative Industries course at Central Saint Martins.